NATO Air Policing: securing Allied airspace

 The NATO Air Policing mission

-Safeguarding the integrity of Alliance members’ sovereign airspace is a permanent peacetime task contributing to NATO’s collective defence.
+Safeguarding the integrity of airspace is a permanent peacetime task contributing to NATO’s collective defence.
 It is a clear sign of cohesion, shared responsibility and solidarity across the Alliance.
-Moreover, NATO Air Policing forces also provide support to civilian aircraft in distress – for example, when they have lost communication with air traffic control.
+Moreover, NATO Air Policing forces also provide support to civilian aircraft in distress – when they have lost communication with air traffic control, for example.

 The NATO Air Policing mission is carried out using the NATO Integrated Air and Missile Defence System (NATINAMDS).
 The Supreme Allied Commander Europe (SACEUR) has the overall responsibility for the conduct of the mission.

-Allied Air Command (AIRCOM), headquartered in Ramstein, Germany, oversees the NATO Air Policing mission with 24/7 command and control from two Combined Air Operations Centres (CAOCs): one in Torrejón, Spain, which covers European NATO airspace south of the Alps, and one in Uedem, Germany covering the north.
-When an interception is required – in the case of airspace violations, suspicious air activity close to the Alliance’s borders or other kinds of unsafe air traffic that does not adhere to international air safety norms – the relevant CAOC decides which Quick Reaction Alert (QRA) interceptor aircraft will be scrambled (i.e. tasked to react within minutes) according to the location of the incident.
+Allied Air Command (AIRCOM), headquartered in Ramstein, Germany, oversees the NATO Air Policing mission with 24/7 command and control from two Combined Air Operations Centres (CAOCs): one in Torrejón, Spain, which covers airspace south of the Alps, and one in Uedem, Germany covering the north.
+When an interception is required – in the case of airspace violations, suspicious air activity close to the Alliance’s borders or other kinds of unsafe air traffic that does not adhere to international air safety norms – the relevant CAOC decides which aircraft will be used, according to the location of the incident.

 Regional assistance

-NATO member countries provide the necessary aircraft and assets for the air policing of their own airspace, under SACEUR direction.
-Those countries without the necessary means to do so are assisted by other NATO members to preserve the integrity of their sovereign airspace.
+NATO member countries provide the necessary aircraft and assets for air policing, either individually or in multinational teams, under SACEUR direction.
+Countries without the necessary means to do so are assisted by other NATO members.
 NATO currently oversees five regional air policing missions.

 Baltic States

 NATO has been protecting the Baltic skies since 2004, when Estonia, Latvia and Lithuania joined the Alliance.
-NATO member countries that possess an air policing capability voluntarily contribute to the NATO Air Policing mission in the Baltic States and this responsibility is rotated every four months.
-The capability for the mission in the Baltic States was established by the deployment of NATO fighter aircraft to Šiauliai Air Base in Lithuania.
-Since 2014, NATO has also been using Ämari Air Base in Estonia for the deployment of additional air policing assets.
+NATO member countries that possess the required capabilities voluntarily contribute to the NATO Air Policing mission in the Baltic States and this responsibility is rotated every four months.
+Since the mission’s deployment in 2004, participating NATO fighter aircraft have been based at Šiauliai Air Base in Lithuania.
+Since 2014, NATO aircraft have also been based at Ämari Air Base in Estonia.

 As a part of the broad set of assurance measures introduced following Russia’s illegal annexation of Crimea in 2014, Allies are providing additional assets to enhance air policing along NATO’s eastern borders.
 To that end, Allies supplement the existing NATO Air Policing forces in the Baltic States, deploy additional aircraft to Poland, and augment the national air policing capabilities of the Bulgarian and Romanian air forces.